SharedType/sharedtype/doc/Usage.md

 Execution goal `gen` can be bound to a Maven lifecycle phase.
 Annotation processing can also be setup and configured via `maven-compiler-plugin`, see [example](../it/pom.xml).
+The advantage of using `sharedtype-maven-plugin` is that you don't need to execute other annotation processors if there are multiple.
 #### Per annotation options
 See Javadoc on [@SharedType](../annotation/src/main/java/online/sharedtype/SharedType.java) for details.